zlianghahaha/QPulse/README.md

 ```

 This example runs Qiskit-Dynamics with the system model from FakeManila, and the application is ground state energy for H2 in quantum chemistry.
 The pulse-level design space is hardware-efficient pulse with 7 parameters.

+## 3. Citation

+@article{liang2022pan,
+  title={Pan: Pulse ansatz on nisq machines},
+  author={Liang, Zhiding and Cheng, Jinglei and Ren, Hang and Wang, Hanrui and Hua, Fei and Ding, Yongshan and Chong, Fred and Han, Song and Shi, Yiyu and Qian, Xuehai},
+  journal={arXiv preprint arXiv:2208.01215},
+  year={2022}
+}

+@article{liang2023towards,
+  title={Towards Advantages of Parameterized Quantum Pulses},
+  author={Liang, Zhiding and Cheng, Jinglei and Song, Zhixin and Ren, Hang and Yang, Rui and Wang, Hanrui and Liu, Kecheng and Kogge, Peter and Li, Tongyang and Ding, Yongshan and others},
+  journal={arXiv preprint arXiv:2304.09253},
+  year={2023}
+}